MariusMM2/kea-ratings/README.md

 6. Submit your rating by tapping the new FAB in the corner.
 You will see the changes in the overall rating of the item after submitting.

 ##### Notes:
-* The currently available credentials are:
+\* The currently available credentials are:
 Usernames:
 stud1@stud.kea.dk
 stud2@stud.kea.dk
 stud3@stud.kea.dk
 stud4@stud.kea.dk
 stud5@stud.kea.dk

+Password:
-Password: 12345 (same for all usernames)
+12345 (same for all)